Adjournment (games): Chess

 The first three rules are designed to encourage players to continue games until the end of the session, but no longer.
-The last rule ensures that upon adjournment neither player knows what the position will be when it is their next turn to move, maintaining fairness of potential interim analysis of the adjourned positions.
+The fourth rule ensures that upon adjournment neither player knows what the position will be when it is that player's next turn to move, maintaining fairness of potential interim analysis of the adjourned positions.
 However, it can be advantageous to be the player who makes the sealed move, especially if the move forces a specific response from the other player.

 Considerations on when to adjourn a game can be complex, and involve an extra dimension of psychology that is not part of strictly logical gameplay.

 With the advent of strong chess playing computer programs, which can be used to analyze adjourned positions, most tournaments have abandoned adjourning games in favor of shorter time controls.
 The first World Chess Championship not to use adjournments was the Classical World Chess Championship 1995, while the last one to use adjournments was the FIDE World Chess Championship 1996.